isabella232/visualstudiogeeks.github.io/_posts/2016-06-18-export-your-geekswithblogs-posts-to-markdown.md

 - View all your blog posts.
 - Save individual posts or all as markdown files.
 - Ability to add optional frontmatter (necessary if you are hosting in GitHub for example).
-- Dynamically insert GWB author name, post date and categories.
+- Dynamically insert GWB author name, post date, and categories.
 - Download images in the posts
 - GWB returns image name in the posts as `image001.jpg` - this tool automatically renames the images with the post tile slug (ex: postdate_in_yymmdd_post_title.jpg)
-- Optionally overwrite image path in the markdown - might be useful when you host the images in root of your folder in your git repo and want to refer images with the full path.
+- Optionally overwrite image path in the markdown - might be useful when you host the images in the root of your folder in your git repo and want to refer images with the full path.

 ## Walkthrough ##